How To Get Orton-Gillingham “OG” Certified

 When I started my practicum, I wasn’t thinking I’d pursue teletherapy in earnest (life is already so busy!), but I was so impressed with the progress my students had made because of the amazing platform that I didn’t want to stop!
 I chose to launch my own Dyslexia Therapy Group!

-🌟 If you’re interested in learning more about the program I completed, visit Lexercise’s page Course 3: Practicum in Structured Literacy Therapy.
+🌟 If you’re interested in learning more about this program to earn your SLCT knowledge certificate and become a Lexercise Therapist, visit Lexercise’s page Course 3: Practicum in Structured Literacy Therapy.

 ♥ What I Loved